U.S. Food and Agriculture Industries Economic Impact Study, 2025

 There are three different levels of data generally available in the United States: federal, state and county.
 Most of the detailed data are available at the county level, but there are many issues with disclosure – especially in the case of smaller industries.
 IMPLAN overcomes these disclosure problems by combining a large number of datasets and by estimating those variables that are not found from any of them.
 The data is then converted into national input-output matrices (Use, Make, By-products, Absorption and Market Shares) as well as national tables for deflators, regional purchase coefficients and margins.

 The IMPLAN Make matrix represents the production of commodities by industry.
 The Bureau of Economic Analysis (BEA) Benchmark I/O Study of the US Make Table forms the bases of the IMPLAN model.
-The Benchmark Make Table is updated to current year prices, and rearranged into the IMPLAN sector format.
+The Benchmark Make Table is updated to current year prices and rearranged into the IMPLAN sector format.
 The IMPLAN Use matrix is based on estimates of final demand, value-added by sector and total industry and commodity output data as provided by government statistics or estimated by IMPLAN.
 The BEA Benchmark Use Table is then bridged to the IMPLAN sectors.
 Once the re-sectoring is complete, the Use Tables can be updated based on the other data and model calculations of interstate and international trade.

 In the IMPLAN model, as with any input-output framework, all expenditures are in terms of producer prices.
 This allocates all expenditures to the industries that produce goods and services.
 As a result, all data not received in producer prices is converted using margins which are derived from the BEA Input-Output model.
 Margins represent the difference between producer and consumer prices.
 As such, the margins for any good add to one.

 Deflators, which account for relative price changes during different time periods, are derived from the Bureau of Labor Statistics (BLS) Growth Model.
-The 224 sector BLS model is mapped to the 544 sectors of the IMPLAN model.
+The 224 sector BLS model is mapped to the 528 sectors of the IMPLAN model.
 Where data are missing, deflators from BEA’s Survey of Current Businesses are used.

 Finally, the Regional Purchase Coefficients (RPCs) – essential to the IMPLAN model – must be derived.
 IMPLAN is derived from a national model, which represents the “average” condition for a particular industry.
 Since national production functions do not necessarily represent particular regional differences, adjustments need to be made.
 Regional trade flows are estimated based on the Multi-Regional Input-Output Accounts, a cross-sectional database with consistent cross interstate trade flows developed in 1977.
-These data are updated and bridged to the 546 sector IMPLAN model.
+These data are updated and bridged to the 528 sector IMPLAN model.

 Once the databases and matrices are created, they go through an extensive validation process.
 IMPLAN builds separate state and county models and evaluates them, checking to ensure that no ratios are outside of recognized bounds.
 The final datasets and matrices are not released before extensive testing takes place.

-[1] The analysis relies on zip code based employment data supplied by Infogroup, the leading provider of business and consumer data for the top search engines and leading in-car navigation systems in North America.
+2. The analysis relies on zip code-based employment data supplied by Infogroup, the leading provider of business and consumer data for the top search engines and leading in-car navigation systems in North America.
 Infogroup gathers data from a variety of sources, by sourcing, refining, matching, appending, filtering, and delivering the best quality data.
 Infogroup verifies its data at the rate of almost 100,000 phone calls per day to ensure absolute accuracy.

-[2] These firms would more appropriately be considered as part of the indirect firm’s industries.
+3. These firms would more appropriately be considered as part of the indirect firm’s industries.

-[3] Often economic impact studies present results with very large multipliers – as high as 4 or 5.
+4. Often economic impact studies present results with very large multipliers – as high as 4 or 5.
 These studies invariably include the firms supplying the induced industries as part of the induced impact.
 John Dunham & Associates believes that this is not an appropriate definition of the induced impact and as such limits this calculation only to the effect of spending by direct and indirect employees.

-[5] IMPLAN® model, 2022 Data, using inputs provided by the user and IMPLAN Group LLC, IMPLAN System (2023), 16905 Northcross Dr., Suite 120, Huntersville, NC 28078, www.IMPLAN.com.
+7. IMPLAN® model, 2023 Data, using inputs provided by the user and IMPLAN Group LLC, IMPLAN System (2024), 16905 Northcross Dr., Suite 120, Huntersville, NC 28078, www.IMPLAN.com.